HausDAO/protocol-guild-contracts/README.md

 **Managing 0xSplits**

 While the Guild's Vesting contract is immutable, the Split contract can be updated by the Guild's 6/10 [Safe multisig](https://app.safe.global/transactions/history?safe=eth:0xF6CBDd6Ea6EC3C4359e33de0Ac823701Cc56C6c4).
-The multisig can be used to add / remove members from the Splits contract, and change the % allocation to members.
+The multisig can be used to add / remove members from the Split contract, and change the % allocation to members.
 The % allocation is determined by a [weighting formula](https://protocol-guild.readthedocs.io/en/latest/6-operating-guidelines.html#weighting):

 _= SQRT((eligibleMonths - monthsOnBreak) \* timeWeighting)_

 The "timeWeighting" multiplier is 0.5 for part time contributors, and 1 for full time contributors.
 The goal of the weighting formula is to reduce the total variance range of every member weight (hence using a square root).

-**Updating** the Splits contract is a manual process.
+**Updating** the Split contract is a manual process.
 The membership list is kept in an offchain, permissioned Airtable using formulas to keep track of the weighting, based on member start dates and status (full time / part time).
 Updates to the membership are made quarterly.
-To update the Splits contract, the multisig is used to import a CSV from the Airtable into the Splits contract, which updates member addresses and their weights.
+To update the Split contract, the multisig is used to import a CSV from the Airtable into the Split contract, which updates member addresses and their weights.

 If someone is **removed** from the Split contract, they still have access to the funds distributed to them before being removed.
 But they will not receive any future vested funds.